Gromov-Witten theory of root gerbes I: structure of genus $0$ moduli spaces: Abstract

 \section{Abstract}

 Let $X$ be a smooth complex projective algebraic variety.
-Given a line bundle $\mathcal{L}$ over $X$ and an integer $r>1$ we study the Gromov-Witten theory of the stack $\sqrt[r]{\mathcal{L}/X}$ of $r$-th root of $\mathcal{L}$.
-We prove an exact formula expressing genus $0$ Gromov-Witten invariants of $\sqrt[r]{\mathcal{L}/X}$ in terms of those of $X$.
-Assuming that either $\sqrt[r]{\mathcal{L}/X}$ or $X$ has semi-simple quantum cohomology, we prove an exact formula between higher genus invariants.
-We also present constructions of moduli stacks of twisted stable maps to $\sqrt[r]{\mathcal{L}/X}$ starting from moduli stack of stable maps to $X$.
+Given a line bundle $\mathcal{L}$ over $X$ and an integer $r>1$ one defines the stack $\sqrt[r]{\mathcal{L}/X}$ of $r$-th roots of $\mathcal{L}$.
+Motivated by Gromov-Witten theoretic questions, in this paper we analyze the structure of moduli stacks of genus $0$ twisted stable maps to $\sqrt[r]{\mathcal{L}/X}$.
+Our main results are explicit constructions of moduli stacks of genus $0$ twisted stable maps to $\sqrt[r]{\mathcal{L}/X}$ starting from moduli stack of genus $0$ stable maps to $X$.
+As a consequence, we prove an exact formula expressing genus $0$ Gromov-Witten invariants of $\sqrt[r]{\mathcal{L}/X}$ in terms of those of $X$.